 I purchased a kit from 'Stoneworks' that supplied plans and parts for the wheel, control sluice, and raceway.
 The mill building was scratch built from photos.
-I added a retaining wall from plastic lumber to create a mill pond.
+I added a "concrete" retaining wall from plastic lumber to create a mill pond.
+The mill sits on the edge of the St. John River and the mill effluent joins the flow.

-Play the Video to See Murray's Mill in Action!
+See Murray's Mill in Action!

 Murray's Mill viewed from upstream.
 The end of the 25ft long sluiceway can be seen directing water into the control sluice.